We know how stressful and difficult it can be to initiate or respond to legal proceedings against an abusive partner or spouse.

 King County and Washington state legal resources

-- Eastside Legal Assistance Program: Eastside Legal Assistance Program (ELAP) is a non-profit organization that provides high-quality, no-cost civil legal services to survivors of domestic violence throughout King County and to low-income residents of East and Northeast King County.
+Eastside Legal Assistance Program: Eastside Legal Assistance Program (ELAP) is a non-profit organization that provides high-quality, no-cost civil legal services to survivors of domestic violence throughout King County and low-income residents of East and Northeast King County.

 Legal support for immigrant survivors